-Join us on April 5, 2018 for the 2018 ESD Alliance CEO Outlook!
-At this important event, the CEOs of four leading ESD Alliance member companies will discuss their views of where our industry – the semiconductor design ecosystem – is heading.
+On April 5, 2018 ESD Alliance held the 2018 CEO Outlook!
+At this important event, the CEOs of four leading ESD Alliance member companies discussed their views of where our industry – the semiconductor design ecosystem – is heading.

-The distinguished panel will discuss major new trends they see, with the potential opportunities they anticipate.
-Panelists for the evening are Dean Drako (IC Manage), Grant Pierce (Sonics), Wally Rhines (Mentor, A Siemens Company) and Simon Segars (Arm).
-Ed Sperling (Semiconductor Engineering) will moderate the panel.
-Each CEO will present a brief opening statement about the future of the industry, followed by an interactive, moderated audience discussion.
+The distinguished panel discussed major new trends they see, with the potential opportunities they anticipate.
+Panelists for the evening were Dean Drako (IC Manage), Grant Pierce (Sonics), Wally Rhines (Mentor, A Siemens Company) and Simon Segars (Arm).
+Ed Sperling (Semiconductor Engineering) moderated the panel.
+Each CEO presented a brief opening statement about the future of the industry, followed by an interactive, moderated discussion.

-A private networking reception with the CEOs and ESD Alliance members will take place from 5:30 PM – 6:15 PM prior to the event.
-All ESD Alliance members are encouraged to attend.
-An open reception including food and drinks begins at 6:15 PM.
+This event, hosted by Cadence Design Systems, included a private networking reception with the CEOs for ESD Alliance members from 5:30 PM – 6:15 PM, and an open reception beginning at 6:15 PM.

 Dean founded IC Manage in 2003, a company that he has helped expand to become the IC/SoC design and IP management technology leader.
 Dean was also founder, President and CEO of Barracuda Networks from 2003 to 2012, where he built and expanded Barracuda from a spam and virus firewall provider to a broad line enterprise technology company with more than 150,000 customers.
 Dean currently serves on Barracuda’s Board of Directors.Dean was also the founder of Boldfish, a leading provider of enterprise messaging solutions that was acquired by Siebel Systems in 2003.
 Dean was also founder, President and CEO of Design Acceleration, Inc (DAI), a maker of superior design analysis and verification tools.
 Cadence Design Systems acquired DAI in 1998.
 Dean was also VP of Product Engineering at the 3DO Company and was instrumental in the development of the PowerPC architecture at Apple Computer.
 Dean received his BSEE from the University of Michigan, Ann Arbor and MSEE from the University of California, Berkeley.